SAVE the MERCHANT’S HOUSE!

 that will destroy one of New York’s first landmarks, a family home built in 1832 that remains intact, inside and out.

-vital and irreplaceable part of New York’s history before it is gone … forever.
+New York’s history before it is gone … forever.

-Please take 30 seconds to email the Adams Administration urging them to SAVE the Merchant’s House.
+Take 30 seconds to email the Adams Administration urging them to SAVE the Merchant’s House.

 Thank you for your support!